Skip to content

 Overall accuracy

-• Determination of the primary attachment to the labour market for a person with more than one job at the end of November: In these cases the primary job is determined by the number of hours worked.
+Determination of the primary attachment to the labour market for a person with more than one job at the end of November: In these cases the primary job is determined by the number of hours worked.
 The job with the most hours is defined as the primary.
 For self-employed and assisting spouses the information about working hours is always imputed, and in some cases that goes for employees as well.
-For employees the imputed part is though decreased from 14 pct. in 2008 to barely 4 pct. in 2013.
+For employees the imputed part has though decreased from 14 pct. in 2008 to barely 4 pct. in 2017.
 The imputation can in some cases mean that the wrong job is pointed out as the primary.

 Sampling error